a137x/decnumber-calc-redis/README.md

 # Quick Start Guide

-Here's what you need to do to build your first module:
+Here's what you need to do to build a module:

-0. Build Redis in a build supporting modules.
+1. Run `make` in '/src' directory.

-1. Build librmutil and the module by running `make`. (you can also build them seperatly by running `make` in their respective dirs)
+Run this module inside your redis instance:
 2. Run redis loading the module: `/path/to/redis-server --loadmodule ./module.so`

 Now run `redis-cli` and try the commands: